-- 1. In the appointment book in NextGen, Special Testing appointments are booked in the aqua slots and are only done on Thursdays. - 2.
+- 1. In the appointment book in Compulink, Special Testing appointments are booked in the aqua slots and are only done on Thursdays. - 2.
 For external referrals, we need medical records for the patient before scheduling the appointment.
 (See Specialty Services Consultation/Referral Form). - 3.
-Events with prefixes of "ST" are for Special Testing.
+Events with prefixes of "ST" are for Special Testing. - 4.
+The administrative director for the Ophthalmology/Ocular Disease/Special Testing Service is Laura Escamilla.
+Please try to book all appointments through her when she is here, otherwise use the referral form and leave in her mailbox.